 One of the longest zero-percent introductory APRs in our database of 500+ cards.
 No late fees, no penalty rate, no annual fee ever.
 One of the most consumer friendly, transparent cards on the market we have found.

 Ready to start tackling a substantial credit card balance?
-Citi Simplicity® Card (Citi is a CardRatings.com advertiser), offers a zero-percent introductory APR offer on purchases and balance transfers for 21 months, with no annual fee and for each balance transfer a balance transfer fee of either $5 or 3% of the amount of each transfer.
+Citi Simplicity® Card (Citi is a CardRatings.com advertiser), offers a zero-percent introductory APR offer on purchases and balance transfers for 21 months, with no annual fee and for each balance transfer a balance transfer fee of either $5 or 3% of the amount of each transfer, whichever is greater.
 Once the intro APR period ends, the variable APR will be 12.99-22.99 percent, based on your creditworthiness.
 To take advantage of the zero-percent introductory APR on balance transfers for 21 months, balance transfers must be completed within the first four months of account opening (according to the fine print), which gives you a larger-than-usual window to take advantage of this deal.